wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

 ##### 90 Appeals on questions of law

-*   (1) If a party to an appeal under [section 89][110] is dissatisfied with the decision of the District Court as being erroneous in point of law, that party may appeal to the High Court by way of case stated for the opinion of the High Court on the question of law only.
+*   (1) If a party to an appeal under [section 89][110] is dissatisfied with the decision of the District Court as being erroneous in point of law, that party may appeal to the High Court on the question of law only.

-    (2) The [High Court Rules][197] and [sections 74 to 78][198] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][199] of that Act.
+    (2) The [High Court Rules][199] and [sections 74 to 78][200] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][201] of that Act.

-    (3) The provisions of [Part 4][208] of the Summary Proceedings Act 1957 (including the other provisions of that Act that are applied in that Part), so far as they refer to appeals by way of case stated on questions of law only, apply, so far as they are applicable and with all necessary modifications, to an appeal under this section.
+    (3) [Subpart 8][210] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

     Compare: 1992 No 111 s 22

+    Section 90(1): amended, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 90(3): replaced, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 91 No charging for access to road reserve